collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 ---
 I’ve been contemplating the use of type selectors in CSS recently.
 Below are largely opinions and I welcome comments or corrections on the topic.

-So lets dig into the issue at hand, type selectors in CSS.
+So let's dig into the issue at hand, type selectors in CSS.

-A common use case for type selectors is for enforcing site wide styles.
-This allows you to keep things on brand by setting properties such as color, font-size and spacing.
+A common use case for type selectors is for enforcing site-wide styles.
+This allows you to keep things on brand by setting properties such as color, font-size, and spacing.

-Lets take an example.
-You create some styles for your site.
+Let's take an example.
+You create some styles for our site.
 ```css

 h1, h2, p {